T&L 2900: VIR: Early Childhood: Typical & Atypical Development

 - Identify sequences of developmental milestones in cognitive, social, motor, and communication domains for infants, toddlers and preschoolers.

 - Specify individual differences in development that are influenced by child characteristics, as well as family and cultural expectations.

 - Adjust interactions with individual children (based on developmental status and unique characteristics) and with individual families (based on unique family culture and dynamics).

 - Select toys, books, and activities that support the development of young children, including those with special needs, individually and in small groups.

 - Provide resources for parents of young children, and for continued professional development, including: developmental information on infants, toddlers, and preschoolers; services for young children with special needs; sources of equipment, supplies, and instructional and resource materials.

-VES_Early Childhood Typical and Atypical Development (PDF Document)
+Early Childhood Typical and Atypical (Course at a Glance) (PDF Document)